 Before proceeding to deal with Manu's solutions of these problems, a few words may be said regarding the significance of some of the more important terms used in the work.
 The spirit in which the whole is best studied was discussed in the last chapter.

-The word Dharma is used in two senses, a narrower and a wider.3 In the former, it is onethird of the object of the Path of Pursuit.
-In the other, it is the whole duty of the embodied self, and comprehends the whole of his everlasting life, in the physical as well as the superphysical worlds.
-But the difference is one of degree only, for the larger includes the smaller.
+The word Dharma is used in two senses, a narrower and a wider.
+In the former, it is one-third of the object of the Path of Pursuit.
+In the

 Manu, x, 63; vi, 92, 91.